near/NEPs/specs/RuntimeSpec/Receipts.md

 Which means all corresponding data receipts have to be received.
 If any of the data dependencies are missing, the action receipt is postponed until all missing data dependencies arrive.

-Because Chain and Runtime guarantees that no receipts are missing, we can rely that every action receipt will be executed eventually ([Receipt Matching explanation](#receipt-matching)).
+Because chain and runtime guarantees that no receipts are missing, we can rely that every action receipt will be executed eventually ([Receipt Matching explanation](#receipt-matching)).

 Each `Receipt` has the following fields: